ortus-docs/testbox-docs/suites,_tests_&_specs_oh_my/bdd.md

-# BDD
+# BDD Suites

-<h3 style="color:grey">Suites</h3>

-A test suite begins with a call to our TestBox describe() function with at least two arguments: a title and a closure within the life-cycle method called *run()*.
-The *title* is the name of the suite to register and the function is the block of code that implements the suite.
+A test suite begins with a call to our TestBox `describe()` function with at least two arguments: a `title` and a `body` closure within the life-cycle method called `run()`.
+The `title` is the name of the suite to register and the `body` function is the block of code that implements the suite.
 There are more arguments which you can see below:

 |Argument|Required|Default|Type|Description|
 |--|--|--|--|--|